Core Web Vitals Explained: Non-Technical Guide

 1. LCP (Largest Contentful Paint)

 What it measures: Loading speed.
-Specifically, how long it takes for the largest piece of content on the screen (usually a hero image, a video, or a large block of text) to become fully visible.
+LCP tracks how long it takes for the largest visible content element to appear.
+That element is usually a hero image, video, or large block of text.

 2. INP (Interaction to Next Paint)